 The environment and gender were chosen as topics to organize the current project, given the evident public debate and social contestation these two questions generate in Latin America today, and our assessment that public perceptions of these issues are changing.
-This project gives particular attention to interactions between religion and governments, religious and civil society actors, and between local and transnational advocacy networks, including the role of religious actors in the creation and application of the law.
-A primary project goal is to identify and explain the range of variation of religious orientations to rights, justice and to the law.
-A second goal is to identify the sources of specific conceptions of rights and justice for religious advocacy, as articulated by theological concepts and positions, by local, and national engagements, but also by religious participation in transnational advocacy networks dedicated to these issues.
+This project gave particular attention to interactions between religion and governments, religious and civil society actors, and between local and transnational advocacy networks, including the role of religious actors in the creation and application of the law.
+A primary project goal was to identify and explain the range of variation of religious orientations to rights, justice and to the law.
+A second goal was to identify the sources of specific conceptions of rights and justice for religious advocacy, as articulated by theological concepts and positions, by local, and national engagements, but also by religious participation in transnational advocacy networks dedicated to these issues.

 We convened three meetings with scholars from the U.S., Europe, and Latin America to facilitate the project's work.
 An initial planning meeting was held in Washington, DC, in February 2014.
 This meeting included a public forum on the relationship of religious advocacy to both justice and rights in contemporary Latin America.
 In November 2014, also in Washington, DC, CLALS convened a group of leading researchers, who presented original case-driven research as part of a day-long meeting concerned with the ways religion has shaped public agendas around gender and the environment in Latin America.
 This meeting was followed by a public forum on religion, sex, and nature in diverse social justice movements across the region.
 The project also sponsored a panel at the annual meeting of the Latin American Studies Association in May 2015 in San Juan, Puerto Rico, which highlighted one part of this ongoing work, the challenge posed by indigenous peoples and their cosmologies to global environmental debate.
 In July 2015, we held a third meeting on religion and climate change in comparative regional perspective.